zhihanyang2022/off-policy-continuous-control/README.md

 # CleanRL

-*Clean implementation of important Deep RL algorithms using both PyTorch and TensorFlow, with a strong focus on helping learners.*
+*Clean implementation of important Deep RL algorithms using both PyTorch and TensorFlow*

+*It has a strong focus on helping learners.*

+PLEASE NOTE THAT THIS REPO IS UNDER CONSTRUCTION.

 ## Why this repo?